The Copernican Revolution (book)

 The Copernican Revolution is a 1957 book by the philosopher Thomas Kuhn, in which the author provides an analysis of the Copernican Revolution, documenting the pre-Ptolemaic understanding through the Ptolemaic system and its variants until the eventual acceptance of the Keplerian system.

 Kuhn argues that the Ptolemaic system provided broader appeal than a simple astronomical system but also became intertwined in broader philosophical and theological beliefs.
 Kuhn argues that this broader appeal made it more difficult for other systems to be proposed.

+Note that while some of the illustrations used are a bit complex, Kuhn limits the technical information included in the primary text, and leaves them for a technical appendix at the back of the book.

 Summary

+Introduction - Importance of Understanding the Development of Science

+Before diving into a historical overview of the scientific understanding of the planets, stars and other celestial bodies, Kuhn prefaces the main ideas in The Copernican Revolution (in Chapter 1) by arguing that the story of the shift from a geocentric understanding of the universe to a heliocentric one offers a great deal of insight far beyond the specifics of that shift.
+Kuhn would later develop his theory regarding the development of science in his later work “The Structure of Scientific Revolutions,” which was originally published in 1962 and remains his best known work.
+In this work, he focuses on a one particular example; namely the Copernican Revolution, which is a paradigmatic example of such a change.